-- Reclamation started off by stating that the purposes of the Science Work Plan are to: - Inform adaptive management related to NMFS RPA Action Suite 1.2 - Identify monitoring, modeling, analysis, and synthesis needs to reduce uncertainty on how actions may achieve fish and water management goals - Coordinate activities among agencies, stakeholders, and other interested parties - The purpose of today's call is to solicit feedback on the proposed framework of the plan and identify specific management questions to include in the plan. - Proposed Science Work Plan outline: - Purpose (stated above) - Background - A summary of work completed to date in getting to the RPA and where we are today - Conceptual Models and Frameworks - A common basis for understanding how different parties see the issues and understanding where different people are coming from - Management questions - Ongoing activities - Technical approach - Related Projects and Programs - Are there opportunities to learn from and incorporate information from those projects and programs? - Coordination Forums - How to work with stakeholders to gather and incorporate feedback? - Data Access and Availability - How do we make data available and work transparently? - Methods and Study Design - Activities - Identify activities to address uncertainties
+- Reclamation started off by stating that the purpose of the Science Work Plan is to complete the following objectives: - Inform adaptive management related to NMFS RPA Action Suite 1.2 - Identify monitoring, modeling, analysis, and synthesis needs to reduce uncertainty on how actions may achieve fish and water management goals - Coordinate activities among agencies, stakeholders, and other interested parties - The purpose of today's call is to solicit feedback on the proposed framework of the plan and identify specific management questions to include in the plan. - Proposed Science Work Plan outline: - Purpose (stated above) - Background - A summary of work completed to date in getting to the RPA and where we are today - Conceptual Models and Frameworks - A common basis for understanding how different parties see the issues and understanding their perspectives - Management Questions - Ongoing Activities - Technical Approach - Related Projects and Programs - Are there opportunities to learn from and incorporate information from those projects and programs? - Coordination Forums - How to work with stakeholders to gather and incorporate feedback? - Data Access and Availability - How do we make data available and work transparently? - Methods and Study Design

-- References - Email Dave or Maria with any questions or input and feedback for the Science Work Plan
+- Activities - Identify activities to address uncertainties - References - Email Dave or Maria with any questions or input and feedback for the Science Work Plan